 Urological conditions affecting out-patients are not as severe as diseases that require treatment in a hospital, but these patients need a more specialized care than what a general practitioner can offer.
-Office urologists manage the full breadth of urological conditions but focus on diseases with moderate extent.
-They collaborate closely with clinics on the one hand, and general practitioners on the other.
+Outpatient and Office urologists manage the full breadth of urological conditions but focus on diseases with a moderate extent.
+They collaborate closely with clinics on the one hand and general practitioners on the other.

-Office urology is commonly practiced in some Central and South European countries, but is also present in nearly all countries in Europe.
-The ESUO is created in 2017 to provide support to office urologists, particularly with regards scientific, clinical and professional information related to their specialty.
+Office urology is commonly practiced in nearly all countries in Europe.
+The ESUO has been launched in 2017 to provide support to office urologists, particularly with regards scientific, clinical and professional information related to their specialty.

 The ESUO aims to: